edumoulin/biounfold.github.io/content/2025-11-06-ai-in-drug-discovery-noise.md

 It is a last-step correction, not a substitute for good experimental design — but it shows how statistical reasoning and biological context work together.

-You do not need large datasets to follow along; the goal is to see how biological intuition shapes even the simplest normalization steps.

 You do not need large datasets to follow along; the goal is to see how biological intuition shapes technical choices.
 [→ Companion notebook](/assets/notebooks/bu005_alpha_batch_align.html)